Using this schema:

 We saw in the previous chapter that when iterating through a mutable relation variable the compiler cannot (yet?) make any guarantee about the iteration order, which may cause methods to become nondeterministic.
 The same problem arises here: there's no guarantee whatsoever on the order the reduction operations are performed in, so if you want an aggregate function to be deterministic you must make sure the merge operation is both commutative and associative.
 Depending on the needs of your application, sometimes it may be acceptable to lower the bar a bit, as is often the case with some non-associative floating point operations.
 The floating point version of

 sum(..) defined above, for example, is not entirely deterministic because floating point addition is not entirely associative, but in practice you won't have much of a choice there.

 We've already explained why striving for full determinism is so important when programming in Cell, and how many major features of the language actually depend on it, so we won't repeat it here, except to remind you of its importance.

 Future query language

 Aggregate functions are at the moment just a more convenient way to implement logic that could otherwise be implemented with only marginally more effort using a loop, and their design may seem pretty bizarre, but in fact they're just a piece of larger puzzle.
-Aggregate functions are just the first bit of a future query language that will become a major part of Cell at some point in the future.
+Aggregate functions are just the first bit of a future declarative language that will become a major part of Cell at some point in the future.